nehaannie/Airline-Data-Analysis/README.md

 notebooks/: Jupyter notebooks used for data analysis and visualization.<br>
 README.md: Project overview and instructions.<br>

+## Getting the Database
+You can obtain the travel.sqlite database used in this project from Kaggle.
+Follow these steps:

+-Go to Kaggle.<br>
+-Search for the Dataset.'travel.sqlite'<br>
+-Download the Dataset<br>

 ## Tables in database

 **aircrafts_data**: Information about different aircraft models.<br>